r-lib/gargle/tests/testthat/_snaps/oauth-cache.md

     Code
       cache_clean(cache_folder, "apple")
     Message <cliMessage>
-      v Deleting 1 token obtained with an old tidyverse OAuth app i Expect interactive prompts to re-auth with the new app !
+      v Deleting 1 token obtained with an old tidyverse OAuth app. i Expect interactive prompts to re-auth with the new app.
+      !
 Is this rolling of credentials highly disruptive to your workflow?
-        That means you should rely on your own OAuth app (or switch to a service account token)
+        That means you should rely on your own OAuth app (or switch to a service account token).
         Learn more these in these articles:
         <https://gargle.r-lib.org/articles/get-api-credentials.html>
         <https://gargle.r-lib.org/articles/non-interactive-auth.html>